>> Click to see PROFILE PHOTOS

 Please close windows to back to here

 Gerald Rainville grew up in Montreal, he became interested in gardening as a young child.
-After graduating from Algonquin College in 1979, he boarded a two day flight to begin an apprenticeship in Japan.
+After graduating from the horticulture program at Algonquin College, Ottawa in 1979, he boarded a two day flight to begin a traditional, long-term bonsai apprenticeship in Japan.

 He was met by a group of bonsai growers from Takamatsu at Haneda Airport, whisked off to Sakufuten, met many bonsai dignitaries, and by that night, sat mesmerized on the Shinkansen heading to Shikoku.
 Gerald spent several years in Takamatsu and will always be indebted to all the bonsai growers, friends and teachers for the knowledge, discipline and skills he acquired.